-Pollution Visual monitoring and photographic record of any surface and/or Environmental control groundwater intersected coordinator measures.
-Visual monitoring during rainfall events for runoff of polluted Environmental water coordinator Vehicles and machinery are to be regularly serviced to minimise oil Site manager and fuel leaks.
-Good housekeeping shall be maintained and chemicals, and fuel Site manager must be stored securely to prevent any accidental spills on the EPL site Sewage Portable chemical toilet facilities will be hired for onsite use and Environmental any sewerage generated will be managed by the supplier/ coordinator and site contactor. manager
+Aspect Mitigation Measure Responsibility Pollution Visual monitoring and photographic record of any surface and/or Environmental control groundwater intersected coordinator measures.
+Visual monitoring during rainfall events for runoff of polluted Environmental water coordinator Vehicles and machinery are to be regularly serviced to minimise oil and fuel leaks.
+Site manager Good housekeeping shall be maintained and chemicals, and fuel must be stored securely to prevent any accidental spills on the EPL site Site manager